Monitoring Apache Kafka Message System

-- Is the coordinator group is in stable condition?
+- Is the coordinator group in stable condition?

-- Is the average request latency is too high for the broker's connection to the producer?
+- Is the average request latency too high for the broker's connection to the producer?

 - Is there any connectivity issues between the producers, consumers and brokers?

-- Is the count of records that dropped due to buffer exhaustion during the producer instances is more ?
+- Were many records dropped due to buffer exhaustion during the producer instances?

 - Is there any issues in the broker's connection to the Zookeeper?